mohaseeb/shaplets-python/README.md

 # shaplets
 Python implementation of [the Learning Time-Series Shapelets method by Josif Grabocka et al.](http://www.ismll.uni-hildesheim.de/pub/pdfs/grabocka2014e-kdd.pdf), that learns a shapelet-based time-series classifier with gradient descent.

-This implementation view the model as a layered network, where each layer implements a forward, a backword and parameters update methods (see below diagram).
+This implementation views the model as a layered graph, where each layer implements a forward, backword and parameters update methods (see below diagram).
 This abstraction makes it easy to think about and implement the algorithm.
 ![Network diagram](lts-diag.png)